RobDWaller/robdwaller.github.io/_posts/2018-03-12-five-tips-tech-team-management.md

 There is no reason to stop coding when you become a manager.
 I very rarely code at work now, but I continue to work on some personal projects and regularly attend technical conferences and meetups.
 It's important to keep your toe in the water and there is no reason you shouldn't.

 Get involved in an open source project, or write and maintain your own library.
 It only has to be a few hours a week.
-But if you contine to code it will help you stay in touch with what your team members are doing; what is happening in the wider technical space; and maintain your passion for the subject.
+But if you continue to code it will help you stay in touch with what your team members are doing; what is happening in the wider technical space; and maintain your passion for the subject.
 This will increase your team's trust in your decisions and help you better advise your organisation.
 Overall this can only help you as a manager, so keep coding.

 There is of course a great deal more to say on this subject.
-I hope though that it encorages more developers to become managers as this can only be good for our industry.
+I hope though that it encourages more developers to become managers as this can only be good for our industry.

-If you have any thoughts or feedback on this post please let me know via a tweet @RobDWaller.
+If you have any thoughts or feedback on this post please let me know via a tweet [@RobDWaller](https://twitter.com/RobDWaller).

+**Note:** This post is based on a talk I gave at the [PHPLondon](https://twitter.com/phplondon) user group, the slides are below...
+<script async class="speakerdeck-embed" data-id="9cc457d708334dee8a43ca2037aeb800" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>